What Robots Actually Are

 A six-axis arm bolting doors onto Teslas at the Fremont plant?
 Obviously a robot.
 A Roomba bumping around your living room?
 Sure.
 A surgical system that lets a doctor in New York operate on a patient in Zurich?
 Most people would say yes.
 An algorithm that writes marketing copy?
 Almost nobody in the field would call that a robot, but the press does it anyway.

-The word “robot” entered English in 1920, when Czech playwright Karel Čapek premiered R.U.R.
+Quick origin story on the word “robot”: it entered English in 1920, when Czech playwright Karel Čapek premiered R.U.R.
 (Rossum’s Universal Robots)1, a play about artificial workers who overthrow their creators.
-The Czech word robota means forced labor.
-From the start, the concept carried an assumption that has never quite gone away: a robot is a thing that replaces a human worker.
-That assumption shapes public debate, regulatory frameworks, and a surprising number of pitch decks.
-It is also incomplete to the point of being misleading.
+(Science fiction writers have been thinking about dystopian situations for a long time.)
+The Czech word robota means forced labor, so, from the start, the concept carried an assumption that has never quite gone away: a robot is a thing that replaces a human worker.
+That assumption shapes public debate, regulatory frameworks, and a surprising number of pitch decks, and it is also incomplete to the point of being misleading.

 Sense, Think, Act